ETHZ-RobotX/SuperMegaBot/docs/core-software/HowToRunSoftware.md

 ---

 # How to Run SMB Software?
-> This documentation explains the basic steps about how to run SMB software .
-The documentation might lack of of some information since the updated SMB software is still work in progress!
+This documentation explains the basic steps about how to run SMB software.

 > Please inform oilter@ethz.ch for any missing or unclear instruction.